 University College Hospital, Grafton Way Building

 The building consists of a series of elegant bays in elevation that relate directly to the roof-scape; the use of rods for the external shading and screening elements along with clear, un-tinted glass and with user control of the sun shades themselves creates a sophisticated composition that responds to the daily rhythm of the building's use.
 The ground level is colonnaded and glazed which allows for an active street frontage that encourages visual and physical connections to the street.

 The reduced height central courtyard building provides roof gardens for use, as does the roof of the atrium and this creates a stepped series of south facing gardens in the centre of the urban block that provides good views for the residents of the adjacent flats that look into the site.
+The project has achieved a BREEAM commendation which is always a challenge with highly serviced healthcare buildings.

+University College Hospital, Grafton Way Building